leangen/graphql-spqr/README.md

 ### Kotlin

-Due to a 3 year old [bug](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FKT-13228), Kotlin properties produce incorrect `AnnotatedType`s on which most of SPQR is based.
-The most obvious implication is that `@GraphQLNonNull` (and other `TYPE_USE` annotations) won't work when used on Kotlin properties.
+In Kotlin there [was a bug](https://youtrack.jetbrains.com/issue/KT-13228) that caused incorrect type annotations ending up in the resulting byte code.
+The most obvious implication was that `@GraphQLNonNull` (and other TYPE_USE annotations) didn't work when used on Kotlin properties.

+**This problem had been fixed in Kotlin version 1.3.70**.
+Now the Kotlin compiler can be instructed to produce correct type annotations by adding the flag `-Xemit-jvm-type-annotations` during compilation.
+Please refer to the ticket mentioned above for more details.

-There's nothing that can be done about this from our side so, for the time being, **Kotlin support is a non-goal of this project** but we will try to be compatible where possible.
+**Kotlin support is a non-goal of this project** but we will try to be compatible where possible.

 ### OpenJDK